geeknik/my-awesome-stars/topics.md

 - [golang/go](https://github.com/golang/go) - The Go programming language
 - [coder/wush](https://github.com/coder/wush) - simplest & fastest way to transfer files between computers via WireGuard
 - [TomWright/dasel](https://github.com/TomWright/dasel) - Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
 Supports conversion between formats and can be used as a Go package.
-- [cgzirim/seek-tune](https://github.com/cgzirim/seek-tune) - An implementation of Shazam's song matching algorithm.
+- [cgzirim/seek-tune](https://github.com/cgzirim/seek-tune) - An implementation of Shazam's song recognition algorithm.
 - [EwenQuim/entropy](https://github.com/EwenQuim/entropy) - Entropy is a CLI tool that will scan your codebase for high entropy lines, which are often secrets.
 - [ravanbod/dockerwatcher](https://github.com/ravanbod/dockerwatcher) - DockerWatcher is a lightweight Go-based tool designed for real-time Docker event monitoring and system notification.
 It offers flexible running modes, supports Redis queues, and integrates with Telegr
 - [anchore/grype](https://github.com/anchore/grype) - A vulnerability scanner for container images and filesystems